 The Center for Food Integrity

-Some foods developed with gene editing technology are already on the market.
-These include leafy greens that are higher in nutrients and more flavorful, gene edited tomatoes with more vitamin D and soybean oil that does not contain trans-fat.
-Many more gene-edited foods are on the horizon, with more than 500 products under development globally, according to S&P Global.
+Some foods developed with gene editing technology are already on the market and many more gene-edited foods are on the horizon, with more than 500 products under development globally, according to S&P Global.

 Gene editing is a valuable technology that helps solve some of the most important issues in food and agriculture.
 The Center for Food Integrity and the Coalition for Responsible Gene Editing in Agriculture are working to build trust in gene editing.